K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 "**FoIA**" means the Freedom of Information Act 2000;

-"**Force Majeure**" means any event preventing either of the Parties from performing any or all of its obligations under this Agreement which arises from or is attributable to acts, events, omissions or accidents beyond the reasonable control of the Party so prevented, including, without limitation, nationalisation, expropriation or other governmental actions; any change of law or regulation, any law, order or regulation of a governmental, supranational or regulatory body, regulation of the banking or securities industry (including changes in market rules), postal or other strikes, lock-outs or other industrial disputes (whether involving the workforce of the Party so prevented or of any other party), act of terrorism or of God, fire, flood, storm, war, riot, civil commotion, malicious damage (including to systems), failure or breakdown in communications, computer facilities or software and the failure of any relevant market, CCP, settlement system, Trade Repository, Custodian, Counterparty or any other party appointed by the Client for any reason to perform its obligations;
+"**Force Majeure**" means any event preventing either of the Parties from performing any or all of its obligations under this Agreement which arises from or is attributable to acts, events, omissions or accidents beyond the reasonable control of the Party so prevented, including, without limitation, nationalisation, expropriation or other governmental actions; any change of law or regulation, any law, order or regulation of a governmental, supranational or regulatory body, regulation of the banking or securities industry (including changes in market rules), postal or other strikes, lock-outs or other industrial disputes (whether involving the workforce of the Party so prevented or of any other party), act of terrorism or of God, fire, flood, storm, war, riot, civil commotion, malicious damage (including to systems), failure or breakdown in communications, computer facilities or software and the failure of any relevant market, settlement system, Trade Repository, Custodian, Counterparty or any other party appointed by the Client for any reason to perform its obligations;

-"**FCA**" means the Financial Conduct Authority of the UK, its successors or assigns;
+"**AMF**" means the Financial Conduct Authority of the UK, its successors or assigns;

-"**FCA Rules**" means the rules and guidance contained in the Handbook issued by the FCA; "FSMA" means the Financial Services and Markets Act 2000;
+"**AMF Rules**" means the rules and guidance contained in the Handbook issued by the AMF; "FSMA" means the Financial Services and Markets Act 2000;

 "**Guidelines**" means the investment policy, objectives and restrictions set out in Schedule 2;